People sometimes ask us…

 How can I become legitimately certified to practice holistic medicine?

-They want to know if they can become certified or licensed in the same manner as massage therapists or realtors, because naturally, people want credibility.
+It’s a legitimate question that deserves an honest answer.
+People want to know if they can become “certified” or licensed in the same manner as massage therapists or realtors, because naturally, people want credibility.

 It is interesting to note that the public is generally unfamiliar with the subtleties of certification and licensing, especially as it relates to holistic medicine practitioners and alternative educators, like Rockwell.

-Despite some alternative educators claiming to offer “certification” or “certified” programs, the fact is, there is no certifying body or licensing agency of any kind for holistic medicine, including aromatherapy, traditional naturopathy, clinical herbalism, or holistic nutrition.
+Despite some alternative educators claiming to offer “certification” or “certified” programs, the fact is, there is no certifying body or licensing agency of any kind for holistic medicine, which technically includes professions like aromatherapy, traditional naturopathy, clinical herbalism, holistic nutrition —and even iridology.

-What’s left unsaid is that individuals who reside within the United States can practice aromatherapy, iridology, traditional naturopathy*, or clinical herbalism with or without an educational program and legally charge for their services.
+What’s left unsaid is that individuals who reside within the United States may practice aromatherapy, iridology, traditional naturopathy, clinical herbalism, or be a health coach with or without an educational program and legally charge for their services.

 It doesn’t mean someone should practice without an education necessarily, nor does it make someone qualified.
 It just means they can, technically speaking.